 I hope you find this tutorial useful and I would love to see you venture into the world of paper piecing.
-This page will always be available for you directly from the Tutorial link in the navigation bar on the top.
+This page will always be available for you directly from the Learn in the navigation bar on the top.
 Any feedback is most welcome and definitely let me know if you have any questions.

 Good luck and Happy Sewing!